18520339/facebook-data-extraction/README.md

 All information provided in this repo and related articles are for educational purposes only.
 So use at your own risk, I will not guarantee & not be responsible for any situations including:
 - Whether your Facebook account may get Checkpoint due to rapid actions.
 - Problems that may occur or for any abuse of the information or the code provided
-- Problems about your privacy while using IP hiding techniques
+- Problems about your privacy while using IP hiding techniques or malicious scripts

 <div id="1"></div>

 # 1️⃣ &nbsp;[Access Token by Personal Account + Graph API](#top)

-Use your Token with **full permission** for fetching data.
-This method I refer from this [Vietnamese blog](https://ahachat.com/help/blog/cach-lay-token-facebook)
+Use your own Token with **full permission** for fetching data.
+The information of this method I refer from this [Vietnamese blog](https://ahachat.com/help/blog/cach-lay-token-facebook).
+In my opinion, this is the **MOST EFFECTIVE** method.

 > Demo: Updating...